Dyclops9010/DyclopsClient/README.md

 # DyclopsClient
-A minecraft fabric client for the youtuber DyclopsPlays
+A minecraft fabric client for the youtuber Dyclops

 Instalation on Vanilla: